Beelzebold/Hideous-Wanderer/ReadMe.md

 #### -=Guard=-
 A standard castle patrol guard.
 Hobbies include petting the dogs and popping holes through spies.
 They're slow to draw as well as having a measly 20 health.
 They drop a single magazine.

-#### -=K-9 Dog=-
+#### -=Guard Dog=-
 A vicious dog.
 Would love nothing more than to chew your testicles off and spit them into your eyes, because theirs got cut off by an SS vet.
 Really fast, kill on sight.

 #### -=Schutzstafell=-
 A high ranking SS Officer.
-You keep expecting them to buzz you with a stun rod and send you to solitary confinement.
 These guys are heavily armored and react quickly.
 Know them by their war cry.
-At least when you wipe them off of the floor you can extract their sick sub-machine-gun.
+At least when you wipe them off of the floor you can snag their sick sub-machine-gun.

 #### -=Mutant=-
 A dead allied soldier brought back to unlife by the nefarious Dr. Schabbs with the help of Otto Giftmacher, a chemical specialist.
 These guys react 5 seconds before they even notice you, and immediately punch 2 holes through you with the pistol grafted to their chest, while slicing and dicing in close range.
 If you hear one, run toward cover, there could be more.
-They don't even drop anything.
+They don't even drop much.
 Sheesh.

 #### -=Elite Guard=-
 The best of the best that the nazi forces have to offer.
-They're incredibly quick to fire, and will pop your ass into oblivion.
+They're incredibly quick to fire, and could pop a fly off the wall at 40 yards.
 Know their presence when they call to you, spy.
 And don't count on that pistol.
-They take 3-5 shots with it to kill, and they usually come in pairs or trios.
+They take several shots with it to kill, and they usually come in pairs or trios.
+Try to get something better.
+Either react faster than them, or keep your distance and try your luck with your aim.

 ### II. a.
 Bosses
 There are plenty of high ranking nazis who would like to add one of your eyes to their collection of war trophies.
 Here's a vague description of all of them.